iterative/dvc.org/content/blog/2021-04-15-april-21-dvc-heartbeat.md

 ﻿---
 title: April '21 Heartbeat
-date: 2021-04-15
+date: 2021-04-16
 description: |
   Monthly updates are here!
-Loads from the Community, use cases, videos, 5 new hires and more!
+Loads from the Community, use cases, videos, 5 new hires, and more!
 descriptionLong: |
   Monthly updates are here!
-Read all about what our community is doing with DVC, our CEO's interviews and talks, new team members and more!
+Read all about new lessons and a tutorials from our community, DVC's use in longevity research, our CEO's interviews and talk at the Toronto Machine Learning Society, new team members, and more!
-picture: 2021-04-15/april21cover.png
+picture: 2021-04-16/april21cover.png
 author: jeny_defigueiredo
 commentsUrl: https://discuss.dvc.org/t/april-21-heartbeat/718
 tags: